School Accreditation Ratings

 |Certificate of Program Completion||25|

-The weighted index points are totaled and then divided by the total number of cohort students and carryover students who earned a credential or stayed in school, plus all cohort and carryover students who dropped out or left school without earning a credential.
+The weighted index points are totaled and then divided by the sum of cohort students and carryover students who earned a credential or stayed in school, plus all cohort and carryover students who dropped out or left school without earning a credential.
 In the following example, the 80 students in a school earn a total of 7,155 points and achieve a GCI of 89.

 |# of students||Point value||# of students x Point value|